Microsoft Autofill: Security

 The Microsoft Authenticator app requires biometric or device passcode as extra security.
 The passwords on the device are encrypted, and encryption/decryption keys are not stored and are always generated when needed.
-Passwords are decrypted only when a user wants to see the password or the password is filled out automatically.
+Passwords are decrypted only when a user wants to see the password, or the password is filled out automatically.
 Passwords are synced over an SSL-protected HTTPS connection.

+Retirement

+It will be replaced by Microsoft Wallet on 14 December 2024.

+After shutting down the Chrome extension in 2024, Microsoft Autofill has continued its service through Microsoft Authenticator application.
+This feature, however, will also become discontinued soon.